 According Rachbini, et al. (Institute for Economic Development and Finance / INDEF, 1996: 2) that, anxiety various parties to the employment problem is not because the majority of labor is not ready to face the free trade of the era.
 Concerns overflow of labor from foreign countries who qualified a scourge and is expected to displace domestic employment if not immediately prepared.
 Competition is expected to occur at all levels and types of work.
 Thus, the necessary strategy and appropriate policies to address this, so that "Indonesian workers be able to host in their own country," not otherwise be servants to the gentlemen in foreign countries.
-However, a hasty reaction from groups with a number of various statements have political motives instead of just giving the impression of a lack of a common vision and understanding of employment issues being faced bv Indonesia until today.
-Therefore, the concern is not the right solution for the response hasty.
+However, a hasty reaction from with various groups а number statements have political motives instead of just giving the impression of a lack of a common vision and understanding employment issues being faced bv Indonesia until today.
+Therefore, concern is not the right solution for the response hastv.